 Dealers tend to show warning signs prior to suddenly declaring bankruptcy, and these can be anything from sudden shipping delays and unhappy customer ratings to active court cases and federal investigations.

-Thankfully the internet (and our directory) is at your disposal and you can find out a lot about any given company very quickly.
+Thankfully the internet is at your disposal and you can find out a lot about any given company very quickly.

 Always try and buy investment metals at their lowest possible premium over the spot price.